justin-napolitano/Supreme-Court-Voting-Behavior/book/_build/html/_sources/ideological-preferences.md

 In order for the justices to acquire their goals they must play by the rules of the game, “the various formal and informal rules and norms within the framework of which decisions are made.
 As such, they specify which types of actions are permissible and which are impermissible, the circumstances and conditions under which choice may be exercised, and the manner of choosing[^rhode-and-spaeth-1976-71]."

-ion is unclear, judicial review is likely to be guided by the political prejudices and the policy preferences of the of the judges rather than by the Constitution itself [^posner-1999-36-40]

 [//]: # (Articles)